Human World

 What creates the colors in fireworks?

 Others, like potassium nitrate, sulfur and charcoal are useful to help the fireworks burn.
-While nitrates, chlorates and perchlorates provide oxygen for the combustion of the fuel.
+Nitrates, chlorates and perchlorates provide oxygen for the combustion of the fuel.
 Dextrin, often used as a starch, holds the mixture together.
-In addition, the use of chlorine donors strengthens some colors.
+In addition, the use of chlorine-carrying chemicals strengthens some colors.

 Metal salts commonly used in firework displays include: strontium carbonate (red fireworks), calcium chloride (orange fireworks), sodium nitrate (yellow fireworks), barium chloride (green fireworks) and copper chloride (blue fireworks).
 Purple fireworks are typically a mixture of strontium (red) and copper (blue) compounds.